 Mercedes-Benz type 219, © Daimler AG

 The first picture below shows you the customer card he got when he bought the car together with his brother, their address in Eskilstuna stamped.
 The card is barely used, they made almost all service by themselves.
 The pictures next to it are my gold mine, the service books.
 Here you can see almost everything that has been done to the car.
 It's six books covering the cars life on the roads from the first kilometers to the last things I did with it before starting the restoration.
 The first note is a fuel stop on 16 March 1957; the car had 131 km on the odometer and it was filled with 46 liter of gasoline for 32,66SEK at a pump in Eskilstuna.
 The next note is from 22 March, an oil change for 25,60SEK and a light bulb for 2,50SEK.
 The last note in book nr six is written 17 November 1990, 69924km on the odometer and 17 liter of gasoline for 121,00SEK...
 If I read the service books correctly the car has rolled close to 300.000km as of today.

 Below you can see the 219 parked beside my mother's father's PV544 from 1961.
 Gunnar is standing between the cars, talking with my sister.
 My mother's mother, Edith, is standing in the open 219 door.
 Behind the cars are my father's parents.
 The reason for the high-spirited atmosphere is my second oldest sister's baptism in Skeppsholmskyrkan.
 The parish (Skeppsholms församling) consisted of naval personnel with families, hence we belong to it.
 Observe the big sticker to the right of the license plate.
 In Sweden it was mandatory to have reflexes facing backwards.
 Since my father didn't want to drill holes in the rear bumpers he bought sticker reflexes from Kungliga Automobilklubben, KAK, one on each side of the license plate.
-I'll try to find or reproduce these as well.
+The plan is to reproduce these.
+We'll see how that goes.